lloydtao/react-template.github.io/README.md

 **Subdomains**

-You can configure a subdomain, such as `www.[example.com]`, with your DNS host records.
+You can configure a subdomain, such as `www.[example.com]`, in your DNS host records.

 - Create a **CNAME** record for host "www" pointing to `<username>.github.io`.